beevik/etree/README.md

 ```

 This example finds the first book element under the bookstore element
-and outputs the tag and text of all of its child elements:
+and outputs the tag and text of all of its child elements.
 ```go
 for _, e := range doc.FindElements("./bookstore/book[1]/*") {
     fmt.Printf("%s: %s\n", e.Tag, e.Text())